TobseF/vaadin-speed-dial/README.md

 ## ⭐ Features
 ⭐ Floating menu bar
-⭐ Build in support of [Vaadin Icons](https://vaadin.com/components/vaadin-icons)
+⭐ Build in support of [Vaadin Icons](https://vaadin.com/directory/component/speed-dial)
 ⭐ Backdrop to darken the background on open
 ⭐ Setters fot all 11 CSS properties
 ⭐ Server side ClickListener
 ⭐ Server side `close` and `open` actions
+⭐ Uses Vaadin-Core, so no pro subscription is needed

 ## 🖊 Usage